 Absences from F2F Classes

 Absences from class activities are not normally authorized.
-Requests for emergency leave must be submitted through your instructor, JCWS-H Director.
+Requests for emergency leave must be submitted through your instructor to the JCWS-H Program Manager.
 After duty hours, students must contact your instructor and the JFSC Quarter Deck at 757 443-6076 to initiate the emergency leave process.

 In-processing for F2F Periods

-Report in duty uniform at 0700hrs for in-processing at Normandy Hall (JFSC main entrance).
+Report in duty uniform for in-processing at Normandy Hall (JFSC main entrance) at the time provided by your instructor.
 Enter through the main entrance, opposite the flagpole, and show your military ID to the security personnel.

-The Joint Forces Staff College does NOT fund RC orders for student attendance.
+The Joint Forces Staff College does NOT fund or generate orders for student attendance.
 You or your respective Component (RC, AC, or Agency) must make the appropriate travel arrangements and fund attendance at the in-residence (face-to-face) portions of the JCWS-H syllabus.
 For issues concerning your travel orders and/or funding, coordinate directly with your respective component or organizational POCs.
 We will collect a copy of your travel orders at in-processing.
 You will receive more specific travel-specific information from your instructor.
 Navy Students: Block 5 on your orders must have one of the following locations in order to receive pay for your time here: PERSUPPDET NS NORFOLK; or, PERSUPPDET SEWELLS POINT.
 A copy of your PAGE 2 is required during in-processing.

 Officer Evaluation Reports